slamora/brackets-wiki/Brackets-Extensions.md

 **General Functionality**
 * [Tabs](https://github.com/albertxing/brackets-tabs): Show tabs in place of title when sidebar is hidden
-* [Related Files](https://github.com/jhatwich/brackets-related-files): Discovers and allows you to open related files in your project.
 * [Debug] (https://github.com/aghiura/brackets-console): See console.log & console.error messages directly in Brackets
 * [Parent Dir] (https://github.com/katsh/brackets-parent-dir): Show parent directory of opened files in the Working Set.